This document is relevant for: Inf1

 neff_data = mmap_file(argv[1], &neff_size);

-… the NEFF is loaded using nrt_load.
-The runtime will decide the optimal placement for the model - it will choose the best NeuronCore on which to deploy the model:
+The runtime will decide the optimal placement for the model.
+Specifically, it chooses the optimal NeuronCore on which to deploy the model.

 // ...